 Step through this checklist for every campaign you build

 Just getting started with Google AdWords?
-We have setup and reviewed hundreds of client accounts and frequently see the same configuration issues leading to burnt budgets.
-Avoid some of the common mistakes with our handy setup checklist.
+We have setup and reviewed hundreds of client accounts and frequently see the same configuration issues leading to poor performance and burnt budgets.
+Here we lay down out Google Ads Setup Checklist to help you avoid some of the common mistakes.

 Note: Be sure to check out the accompanying post for How to setup a Successful PPC campaign in Google AdWords